 An Impeccable Track Record of 38 Years of Scientific Achievements in Health and Longevity

-- In 1991, Life Extension sued the United States Food and Drug Administration (FDA) because the FDA failed to approve Tacrine (THA) to treat Alzheimer's disease.
-While the lawsuit was dismissed on technical grounds, it forced the FDA to finally approve THA seven years after it was shown in a New England Journal of Medicine report to slow the progression of Alzheimer's disease.
+- In 1991, Life Extension sued the FDA because the agency failed to approve tacrine to treat Alzheimer's disease.
+While the lawsuit was dismissed on technical grounds, it forced the FDA to finally approve tacrine seven years after it was shown in a New England Journal of Medicine report to slow the progression of Alzheimer's disease.

 - In 1994, Life Extension warned that the commonly prescribed estrogen and synthetic progestin drugs could increase breast and ovarian cancer risk.
 Findings published years later confirmed these dangers.
-The natural hormone-balancing approaches long recommended by Life Extension have been shown to decrease common female cancers.
+The natural hormone-balancing approaches long recommended by Life Extension have a better safety profile.

 - In 1996, Life Extension revealed the crucial importance of monitoring blood levels of fibrinogen, a risk factor for cardiovascular disease and stroke.
-Since then, numerous studies have confirmed that high levels of fibrinogen are indeed a heart attack and stroke risk factor, just like high cholesterol levels.
+Since then, numerous studies have shown that high levels of fibrinogen are a risk factor for heart attack and stroke, just like high LDL cholesterol levels.

-- In 1997, Life Extension published a new theory on why cells malfunction as they age (decline in DNA methylation), and introduced several therapies that could help aging cells to rejuvenate.
-These therapies, which have been documented by hundreds of studies, are currently being prescribed for the treatment of depression, liver disease and atherosclerosis.
+- In 1997, Life Extension published a new theory on why cells malfunction as they age (decline in DNA methylation) and introduced several therapies that could help rejuvenate aging cells.
+These therapies, which have been documented by hundreds of studies, are currently being prescribed for the treatment of depression, liver disease, and atherosclerosis.

-- In 1998, Life Extension introduced to the United States a natural herbal supplement (nettle root extract) that has been used for more than ten years in Europe to relieve the symptoms of benign prostatic hypertrophy.
+- In 1998, Life Extension introduced to the United States a natural herbal supplement (nettle root extract) that had been used for more than 10 years in Europe to relieve the symptoms of benign prostatic hypertrophy.

-- In 1998, the FDA approved the anti-viral drug ribavirin for use in Hepatitis C patients.
-Life Extension fought the FDA for 12 years to force them to approve this lifesaving medication.
+- In 1998, the FDA approved the antiviral drug ribavirin for use in hepatitis C patients.
+Life Extension fought the FDA for 12 years to force the agency to allow Americans access to this lifesaving medication.

 - In 1998, Life Extension warned how excess estrogen levels in aging men may be a causative factor in the development of prostate cancer and provided easy and safe methods to mitigate these effects.